mikefizzled/Year-3-Functional-Programming/README.md

 | **Number Reader** | Converts integer values (up to 999,999,999) into English words. |
 | **Morse Code Translator** | Encodes ASCII text into Morse code and decodes Morse code back into text. |

-Each program defines its own namespace, input validation, and test suite, using `clojure.spec` for argument verification and `clojure.test` for correctness checking.

----

 ## Project Structure